Welcome to the Michigan International Camporee Homepage!

 International Festival Day/Visitors Day/Cub Scout Day - Saturday, July 30, from 11 AM to 4 PM, the Northwoods Parade Ground will become an International Festival.
 Each contingent will have a booth with a display about Scouting in their country.
 Most will have food samples that they have prepared in their campsites.
 There will be performances by international contingents throughout the day.
 There will be special Cub Scout activities relating to international Scouting.
 MIC 2016 will be closed to visitors the rest of the week.
 Put our Visitors Day on your calendar now and watch for details later.

-Camporee Fees: The final Camporee fee schedule will be announced in the fall of 2014.
-For initial planning purposes only, the fee for United States and Canadian Scouts and Venturers will be approximately US $300 - $325.
+Camporee Fees: The final Camporee fee schedule will be announced in the spring of 2015.
+For initial planning purposes only, the fee for United States and Canadian Scouts and Venturers will be approximately US $300.
 The fee for U.S. and Canadian campsite troop leaders, all camporee staff members, both U.S. and international, and Scouts and leaders in an international contingent's second patrol wll be approximately US $100 - $125.
 There will be a Visitors Day fee that will be announced later.
 Fees are subject to final approval by the MIC Executive Committee and may end up outside these ranges..